The Complete Guide to Kubernetes RBAC

 Admission controllers are plugins for the Kubernetes container orchestration system that govern and enforce how the cluster is used.
 This type of process might be regarded as a gatekeeper, intercepting (authenticated) API requests and altering them or even denying them entirely.

 Admission controllers can improve security by requiring a suitable security baseline across an entire namespace or cluster of computers.
-In this regard, the built-in PodSecurityPolicy admission controller is likely the most notable example; it may be used to prevent containers from operating as root or ensure that the container's root filesystem is permanently mounted read-only, among other things.
+In this regard, the built-in PodSecurityPolicy admission controller is likely the most notable example; it may be used to prevent containers from operating as root or ensure that the container’s root filesystem is permanently mounted read-only, among other things.
 Also available is a webhook controller, which allows for retrieving images exclusively from particular registries known to the organization while limiting access to unfamiliar image registries.
-Webhook controllers can also reject deployments that do not comply with security standards.
+Webhook controllers can also reject deployments that do not comply with security standards, including policies to limit lateral movement within a microservice architecture.

 Container runtime engines are required in order for the container to run in a cluster environment.
 Docker is, by far, the most common container runtime environment (CRE) for use with Kubernetes.
 In addition, it already contains a variety of images that developers may use to configure everything from Linux servers to Nginx servers.